ritamartinspereira/GMIL-IT/README.md

 # GMIL-IT
-Code for GMIL-IT.
-Findings of ML4H24
+[UNDER CONSTRUCTION] Official Repo for GMIL-IT: Graph-based Multiple Instance Learning w/ Interventional Training, Findings of ML4H24.

+The code will be released soon.